 RFC 3647 4.9.2 Who can request revocation

 Number 1

 ETSI QCP 7.3.6.a

-PKIo-OO The following parties can request revocation of an end user certificate: the certificate holder; the subscriber; the CSP; any other party or person that has an interest, at the discretion of the CSP.
+PKIo-Bu The following parties can request revocation of an end user certificate: the certificate holder; the CSP; any other party or person that has an interest, at the discretion of the CSP.

+Comment As in the Citizen domain the certificate holder is also the subscriber, the subscriber is not specifically included as a party who can make a request for revocation.